Scotland is the world’s northernmost non-Arctic nation.

-Scotland is among the Arctic region’s closest neighbours.
-Connections between Scotland and the Arctic, however, go much further than geographical proximity and deep historic ties.
-We share many features, outlooks and objectives.
-Links forged through history continue to spur rich collaborations across a range of areas, from invigorating rural economies and improving connectivity, to promoting sustainable growth and cultivating cultural heritage.
+Links forged through history continue to spur rich collaborations across a range of areas, from invigorating rural economies and protecting our natural resources, to promoting sustainable economic growth and cultivating cultural heritage.

-Arctic countries are also major trading partners for Scotland and we have long worked together through international cooperation programmes.
+Arctic countries are major trading and research partners for Scotland, and we have long worked together through international cooperation programmes.

-Arctic Connections, Scotland’s first Arctic policy framework, offers a prospectus for knowledge and policy exchange on the many issues and ambitions that Scotland and the Arctic have in common, which include:
+Arctic Connections, Scotland’s first Arctic policy framework, offers a prospectus for knowledge and policy exchange in the many areas where Scotland and the Arctic share the same ambitions.
+For instance:

-The policy framework reflects on shared challenges, sets out relevant Scottish expertise and encourages greater mutual learning with a view to improving the resilience and wellbeing of our communities.
-With climate change posing a devastating threat to the wellbeing of the Arctic region and of our planet, the need for even closer cooperation has never been greater.
+With climate change and biodiversity loss posing a devastating threat to the wellbeing of the Arctic region and of our planet, the need for even closer cooperation has never been greater.
 For this reason, while promoting neighbourly engagement with the Arctic, we also appeal to the wider international community to increase collective action, accelerate decarbonisation and jointly build a sustainable future for all.

-Against the challenging backdrop of Brexit, we will continue to promote Scotland as the international partner of choice for our Arctic neighbours, opening new opportunities for bilateral and multilateral collaboration.
+We will continue to promote Scotland as the international partner of choice for our Arctic neighbours, opening new opportunities for bilateral and multilateral collaboration for mutual benefit.

-Recordings of all of the webinars will be available to view in the Arctic Connections playlist on YouTube.
+Recordings of all webinars are available to view in the Arctic Connections playlist on YouTube.